torvalds/linux/Documentation/admin-guide/module-signing.rst

 ========================

-To manually sign a module, use the scripts/sign-file tool available in the Linux kernel source tree.
+To manually sign a module, use the scripts/sign-file tool available in the GNU/Linux kernel source tree.
 The script requires 4 arguments:

 	1. The hash algorithm (e.g., sha256)
 	2. The private key filename or PKCS#11 URI